How to Create a Romantic Dinner: 5 Tips & 25 Recipes

 Romantic Dinner Tip #1b: Cook together (or not!)

 Part of interacting with the food and with each other could mean that you cook together.
 But for some couples this is not an ingredient for blissful romance but instead fires up the fights and frustrations.
 It’s the latter for me and my husband.
+But we do like to watch each other cook.

 So we talk while one of us does the cooking.
 The other person is in charge of pouring wine, keeping the music going, setting the table and complimenting the cook on how amazing everything smells and looks.